monthol8th/barcamp2016-web-webpack/readme.md

  `webpack-dev-server --progress --colors`

  open `http://localhost:8080` or `http://localhost:8080/webpack-dev-server`

 ## Get started

 ### How to add new section

-Your code will be written in `section.jsx`, after that add your component into `wrapper.jsx`
+Your code will be written in `section.jsx` then add the component into `wrapper.jsx`

 for example
 >***section.jsx***